swarnpriya/eBPF_notes/CompCert/intro_compcert.md

           $\color{red}{\textsf{ERROR: Undefined behavior}}$

           The error is from the interpreter because it doesnot understand the "bpf_printk" at this moment.

           $\color{red}{\textsf{CompCert doesnot catch termination at source level, but it preserves it.
-We have Koka type system ensuring termination, which is a great benefit here.}}
+We have Koka type system ensuring termination, which is a great benefit here.}}$

           $\color{red}{\textsf{We need to use some static analysis tool to check termination at C level}}$
       ```